ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ## Configuration-time errors

 The Transport Services system should have a list of supported protocols available, which each have transport features reflecting the capabilities of the protocol.
-Once an application specifies its Transport Properties, the transport system matches the required and prohibited properties against the transport features of the available protocols.
+Once an application specifies its Transport Properties, the transport system matches the required and prohibited properties against the transport features of the available protocols (see Section 6.2 of {{I-D.ietf-taps-interface}} for the definition of property preferences).

 In the following cases, failure should be detected during pre-establishment: